-As also discussed for the Department and the B.Sc. programme evaluated in parallel, it is difficult for the EEC to assess the number of teaching staff and if it is adequate to support the quality of the M.Sc. programme under evaluation.
-The reason is of course that the Department in which many of them will be employed does not yet exist since it only exists in organogram form so far.
-In addition, advertisements for new positions (unclear to the EEC exactly which levels and to which programme, though) will be added and according to the presentations, 46 applicants will be scrutinized and some of them interviewed the next few months.
-In general, the EEC therefore thinks the current teachers with addition of some new ones will suffice to support the new M.Sc. programme and also the new B.Sc. in biomedical science.
-Considerable overlap between the teacher groups is obvious from the documentation.
-This is acceptable as long as the teachers do not get unreasonable workloads and still get reasonable time for research.
+It is difficult for the EEC to assess the number of teaching staff and if it is adequate to support the quality of the B.Sc. programme under evaluation.
+The reason is of course that the Department in which many of them will be employed is not fully functional yet (since it does not exist in reality).
+According to the presentation slides, 14 teachers are listed as dedicated to the programme in the three overall subject areas.
+In addition, advertisements for new positions (unclear to the EEC exactly which levels, though) will be added and 46 applicants will be scrutinized and some of them interviewed.
+In general, the EEC therefore thinks the current teachers with addition of some new ones will suffice to support the new programme and also the new M.Sc. in cancer biology (some overlap between the teacher groups is expected).